• Skip to primary navigation

 All the ingredients needed for this recipe with text overlay labels.

-• Polenta - we used a pre-cooked block of polenta to make these, as it saves so much time.
-However, you could make it yourself from scratch by boiling and simmering polenta in stock and them pouring it in to a lined baking tray and cooling and then putting in the fridge to chill overnight.
+• Polenta - We used a pre-cooked block of polenta to make these, as it saves so much time.
+However, you could make it yourself from scratch by boiling and simmering polenta in stock and them pouring it into a lined baking tray and cooling and then putting in the fridge to chill overnight.
 You can then cut it like you would a pre-cooked block.

-• Olive oil - you can swap this for sunflower or vegetable oil.
+• Olive oil - You can swap this for sunflower or vegetable oil.

-• Garlic granules - garlic is a simple flavour to add, but you can add any flavours you like.
+• Garlic granules - Garlic is a simple flavour to add, but you can add any flavours you like.
 Add a Cajun or Mexican seasoning or even some curry powder for an Indian twist.

-• Salt and pepper - these polenta fries need to be well seasoned.
+• Salt and pepper - These polenta fries need to be well seasoned.

 A full ingredients list with measurements is in the recipe card below.